 After serving as a federal investigator for 20 years, Dr. Podles founded the Crossland Foundation, a non-profit organization dedicated to advancing Christian culture through education.
 He is involved in his own community by serving on the boards of the Baltimore Area Council of Scouts and the Baltimore Opera Company.
 He and his wife Mary are the parents of six children.
 He resides in Baltimore, Maryland, and Naples, Florida.

-J. Daryl Charles, Rod Dreher, Robert Hart, Graeme Hunter, Phillip E. Johnson, Peter J. Leithart, Frederica Mathewes-Green, Ken Myers, Kevin Offner, Folke T. Olofsson, William Saunders, William J. Tighe, Mark Tooley, R. V. Young
+Hunter Baker, J. Daryl Charles, Rod Dreher, Graeme Hunter, Kathie Johnson, Peter J. Leithart, Louis Markos, Ken Myers, Mary Elizabeth Podles, William L. Saunders, Mark Tooley, Donald T. Williams

 James M. Kushiner is the Executive Editor of Touchstone: A Journal of Mere Christianity, which he formed in 1986 as an occasional newsletter.
 The publication expanded into a quarterly journal in 1987 and he became its editor in 1992, when he established an editorial board of Protestants, Catholics and Orthodox Christians.
 He developed Touchstoneinto a bimonthly magazine in 1998.
 Kushiner edited Creed & Culture: A Touchstone Reader, (2003, ISI books), a collection of Touchstone's best 21 essays from its first ten years of publication.
 His most recent talk, "Marriage: Evolving or Intelligently Designed?
 Why There Can Never Be Any Such Thing as 'Same-Sex Marriage'," was presented at the Wheatley Institute, Brigham Young University, on October 29, 2015, in Provo, Utah.